ku-sldg/plih/_simple/5-Failure.md

 # Failure Is an Option

-We've established that `ABE` fails for test cases that attempt to use Boolean values where numbers should be used or numbers where Boolean values should be used.
+We've established that `ABE` fails for test cases that attempt to use `Boolean` values where numbers should be used or numbers where Boolean values should be used.
 Before addressing that specific problem, let's look at how failure should be handled generally.
+But first, a bit of new terminology.

-First a bit of new terminology.
 We are defining a new language called `ABE` using Haskell to build parsers and interpreters.
 We will refer to `ABE` as the *external language* or *domain specific language*.
 We refer to Haskell as the *host language* or *implementation language*.
 The distinction is we are building tools for `ABE` and using Haskell to build them.

 When the current `ABE` interpreter fails, it fails in the host language.
 When we call the Haskell `error` function we jump out of our interpreter and generate a Haskell error message.
-This approach works, but has several problems.
+This approach works, but we cannot control errors and our only choice is hard failure.

-First, we have no control over errors.
+We have no control over errors.
 They happen and our control of execution ends.
 Java uses an innovative approach where exceptions are Java data structures that allow us to write Java programs to process them.
 This is how systems like Eclipse can allow new tools that generate error messages to simply be plugged into the infrastructure.
 Right now, we can't do this.

-Second, our only choice is to fail.
+Our only choice is to fail completely.
 What if our interpreters can avoid failures?
 What if we can predict failures during or before execution?
 This results in systems that are more robust and code that we can better control.

 Let's look at two approaches to handling errors.
-The first will handle them *dynamically* or at run-time.
+The first will handle them *dynamically or at run-time.
 Our interpreter will generate error messages as data structures that we can process how we choose.
 The second will handle them *statically* by predicting runtime failure before execution.
 We will still have run-time errors, but substantially fewer.

 ## Runtime Error Prediction